michael-carter-projects/Art-Translated/README.md

     images into 1088 images by running each of them through multiple permutations of filters using Python Pillow, including exposure/contrast adjustments and blur effects.
 Then I applied my own randomized color filter to each image as well as each pixel in each image in an effort to increase the variability in the data.
-Finally I used a Multi-Layer Perceptron and a few different Convolutional Neural Networks to determine which performed the best over a random train/test split of my dataset and which performed the best when classifying real images of coat of arms.
+Finally I used a Multi-Layer Perceptron and a few different Convolutional Neural Networks to deter- mine which performed the best over a random train/test split of my dataset and which performed the best when classifying real images of coat of arms.
 The conclusion of the project was that with artificially varied images, both MLPs and CNNs were able to produce astonishing accuracy when classifying images that were part of my dataset, but neither were able to make useful predictions given real photographs of coats of arms.
 The general lesson here is that a model's training data must reflect as much as possible that which the model ultimately aims to classify.
-Want to classify real photographs?
-Train with real photographs.

     coa_prediction           - testing images resized for prediction coa_prediction_base      - original images for testing